-^aLengths are reported by calendar year, except for Western Australia and South Australia, which are by financial year (e.g. 1998 represents the financial year 1998-99) to cover the summer season
+&lt;sup>aLengths are reported by calendar year, except for Western Australia and South Australia, which are by financial year (e.g. 1998 represents the financial year 1998-99) to cover the summer season

-Figure 3.
-Length frequency of SBT purse seine catch in Australian waters raised to total catch, 2002-03 to the first year of the 2009-11 fishing seasons (source: tow cage size monitoring database)
+Figure 3: Length frequency of SBT purse seine catch in Australian waters raised to total catch, 2002-03 to 2010-11 fishing seasons (source: tow cage size monitoring database)

-Figure 4.
-Length frequency histograms for retained SBT longline catch in Australian waters raised to total catch, 2001-02 to 2008-09 quota years (source: AFMA observer data and processor monitoring data)
+Figure 4: Length frequency histograms for retained SBT longline catch in Australian waters raised to total catch, 2001-02 to 2009-10 quota years (source: AFMA observer data and processor monitoring data)

-Figure 5.
-Length frequency of SBT measured by Australian observers on Japanese longliners fishing in the Tasmania region, 1988 to 1997.
+Figure 5: Length frequency of SBT measured by Australian observers on Japanese longliners fishing in the Tasmania region, 1988 to 1997.
 The data include small SBT tagged and released by observers.